-Last Name: First Name/MI: Scholar Name (if applicable): Grade: Date of Birth: Street Address/Apt. #: City: Home Phone: Cell Phone: Wo rk Phone: School/Office of Alleged Violation on: For allegation(s) of noncomp your complaint, if applicable: liance, please chec k the program o r activity referred to in ☐ Academic Achievement ☐ Bilingual Education ☐ Compensatory Education ☐ English Proficiency ☐ Every Student Succeeds Act No Child Left Behind Programs Local Control Formula/ Local Control Accountability P ort School Pupils I Funding Control and Plan (LCAP) ☐ Migratory Pupils ☐ School Safety Plan ☐ Special Education ☐ State Preschool Health/Safety ☐ Pupils from Military Families For allegation(s) of unlawful discheck the basis (actual or perceintimidation or bullying describ ived) of the unlawf ul discriminatio n, harassment, □ Age ☐ Genetic Info rmation □ Sex □ Ancestry ☐ Immigration ☐ Sexual Orientation \Box Color Status/Citize ☐ Based on association with a ☐ Disability (Mental of person or group with one or more of these actual or Physical) ☐ Medical Con perceived characteristics perceived characteristics ☐ Ethnic Group Identification National Origin ☐ Gender / Gender Expression / Gender Identity nicity / Gender Identity ☐ Religion
+Last Name: First Name/MI: Scholar Name (if applicable): Grade:] Date of Birth: Street Address/Apt. #: City: State: Zip Code: Home Phone: Cell Phone: Wo: rk Phone: School/Office of Alleged Violation on: For allegation(s) of noncomp your complaint, if applicable: liance, please chec k the program o r activity referred to in ☐ Academic Achievement ☐ Bilingual Education ☐ Compensatory Education ☐ English Proficiency ☐ Every Student Succeeds Act No Child Left Behind Programs Local Contro Formula/ Local Accountability I urt School Pupils of Funding Control and Plan (LCAP) ☐ Migratory Pupils ☐ School Safety Plan ☐ Special Education ☐ State Preschool Health/Safety ☐ Pupils from Military Families For allegation(s) of unlawful discheck the basis (actual or perceintimidation or bullying describ ived) of the unlaw ful discrimination n, harassment, □ Age ☐ Genetic Info ormation □ Sex □ Ancestry ☐ Immigration ☐ Sexual Orientation □ Color Status/Citizenship Based on a ☐ Disability (Mental o person or group with one or more of these actual or Physical) ☐ Medical Con perceived characteristics ☐ Ethnic Group Identification □ Nationality National Origin ☐ Gender / Gender Expression n □ Race or Ethi nicity / Gender Identity ☐ Religion

-1. Please give facts about the complaint.
-Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.
-2. Have you discussed your complaint or brought your complaint to any Charter School personnel?
-If you have, to whom did you take the complaint, and what was the result?
-3. Please provide copies of any written documents that may be relevant or supportive of your complaint.
-I have attached supporting documents. gnature: te: Ma ail complaint and any relevant documents to the Compliance Officer:
+1. .
+Please give facts about the complaint.
+Provide deta dates, whether witnesses were present, etc., that may 2. .
+Have you discussed your complaint or brought personnel?
+If you have, to whom did you take the complaint or brought 3. .
+Please provide copies of any written documents the complaint. at may be relevant or supportive of your I have attached supporting documents.
+Yes Yes ☐ No ignature: Date: Ma Mail complaint and any relevant documents to the Com -